nzhenry/dev-tools/README.md

-# docker-jenkins
+# dev-tools

-Run `sh create.sh [api_key]` to provision a new digitalocean droplet with ssl, jenkins and docker
+Run `sh create.sh [api_key]` to provision a new digitalocean droplet with docker, nginx ssl proxy, jenkins and jira